Ramin-RX7/CafeMenu/docs/tests.rst

 Tests
 =====

-We have many test for our project and you can see all of them in test folders in every apps.
+We have many tests for our project and you can see all of them in test folders in every apps.

 For example this test about url test: